dogeMcdogeface/Odroid-XU4-Handbook/README.md

 > <pre>inet <mark>192.168.1.111/24</mark> brd 192.168.1.255 scope global <mark>dynamic</mark> noprefixroute eth0      <--Ethernet Adapter
 > inet <mark><ins class="net-ip">YOUR IP</ins></mark> brd 192.168.1.255 scope global noprefixroute wlan0              <--Wifi Adapter</pre>

-> If you see a connection marked as dynamic, the IP might change unpredictably, eg after reboots, and you will not be able to ssh in until you figure out the new IP!
+> If you see a connection marked as dynamic, the IP might change unpredictably, e.g. after reboots, and you will not be able to ssh in until you figure out the new IP!

 Verify internet access: